-Allows the user to define up to two custom user strings, of up to 25 bytes each, which are stored in the memory of the interface and sent to the printer whenever the character delimiter, letter U, and number of the string appears in the text of the document (i.e. &%U3).
+Allows the user to define two custom user strings, (maximum 25 bytes each), which are stored in the memory of the interface and sent to the printer whenever the character delimiter, letter U, and number of the string appears in delete the extra space the text of the document (i.e. &%U3).

 Value Description

 0-1(value) Defines the custom user string (max.
 25 bytes of ASCII hex code)

 0-1() Deletes custom user string

 Example: &%Z55,1(1B01)

-Defines the &%U3 custom user string to send an "Escape and SOH" (1B and 01 hex) to the printer which is the double wide command)
+Defines the &%U3 custom user string to send an "Escape and SOH" (1B and 01 hex) to the printer, the doublewide command (in what mode?)).

-A MAXIMUM OF 25 BYTES OF ASCII HEX CODE MAY BE ENTERED.
+NOTES: A MAXIMUM OF 25 BYTES OF ASCII HEX CODE MAY BE ENTERED PER STRING.